darasus/ai-blog/content/java-performance-tuning.md

   Java code can help improve performance by eliminating the overhead of creating a new thread for every call it’�s created.
 Use API'path code in Java code that will be used often, and others will only be used occasionally.
+intro: >-
+  In the first article of this series, we discussed how Java performance tuning can be complicated.
+The different factors that impact performance, and how you can measure them.
+In this article, we’ll go over the specific strategies for tuning your Java applications to get better performance.
+There are many moving parts in a Java virtual machine and a variety of things that can negatively impact performance.

+  We’ll discuss a few specific techniques and configurations you can use to tune your JVM for improved performance.
+This includes heap size, code caching, compiler options, code usage, and interpreter mode.
+Read on to learn more about these concepts and their implications on your application’s performance.
 ---

 ## Measure Before You Tune